A Capacitated Collection-and-Delivery-Point Location Problem with Random Utility Maximizing Customers: Computational Results

 The figure clearly shows three clusters of instances: low, medium, and high entropy.
 Note that we include high-entropy configurations in these results for the sake of illustration.
 In practice, such configurations are of less interest as they imply demand models that do not provide any information compared to a uniform distribution.
 In the following we provide a more in-depth analysis of the low and medium entropy instances.

 Figures~\ref{fig:cdps_med_entropy} and~\ref{fig:cdps_low_entropy} display the distributions of the number of open CDPs in the optimal solutions as a function of parameter configurations.
 The latter is the geographical distribution of demand (uniform, U-R, and more concentrated to the center UN-R), and the number of subzones $|A|$.
 We note that all 15 CDPs are open in most of the medium entropy instances except those having the fewest number of subzones.
 We see a higher variance in the low-entropy instances and fewer open CDPs.
 The median (indicated with a line in each box) is higher for larger number of subzones, especially when demand is uniformly distributed in the region.

 Now, turning to the optimal expected costs displayed similarly in Figures~\ref{fig:cost_med_entropy} and~\ref{fig:cost_low_entropy}, we note that they decrease as the number of subzones increases.
 Moreover, they are smaller when demand is more highly concentrated in the center of the region (UN-R compared to U-R).
-In the following, we provide an analysis of these results.
+As expected, the distribution of the optimal expected cost exhibits lower variance in low-entropy instances, as the deterministic components of the utility functions dominate the error terms.
+Conversely, the variance increases with higher entropy levels.
+We report additional results in Appendix~\ref{apx:Add_results} where we vary the size of the set of scenarios, $|S|$.
+We note that, as expected, the variance decreases for larger numbers (we display results up to 400 scenarios) and the median value stabilizes.
+However, 50 scenarios result in relatively accurate estimates and using more scenarios does not change the analysis of the results that follows next.

 Recall that the model trades off reduction in variable routing costs with fixed costs associated with opening CDPs.
 The reduction of variable routing costs depends on the demand that a CDP can attract which, in turn, is governed by the utility functions.
 In the low-entropy instances, attraction strongly depends on distance, whereas this dependence is less strong in medium-entropy instances.